Javotte (Saint-Saëns)

 Javotte by Camille Saint-Saëns is a ballet written in 1896 and was premiered the same year.
 The work is notated for full orchestra.

 Background

-In 1869, Saint-Saëns had written eight operas, yet only Samson and Delilah saw success.
+By 1896, Saint-Saëns had written eight operas, yet only Samson and Delilah had seen success.

 The idea of Javotte was proposed to Saint-Saëns by Jean-Louis Croze, the two having previously collaborated.
 Croze would write the libretto for the ballet, loosely basing it on La fille mal gardée.
 The work was originally to be produced at the Théâtre Marigny where Croze worked, but the theater ran into financial difficulties.
 The ballet was then jointly backed by the Grand Theatre in Lyon and La Monnaie in Brussels.

 Days before its premiere, Saint-Saëns reportedly told the publisher, Auguste Durand, "This short ballet will appeal because it is essentially joyful".
 The work would premier on December 3, 1896, in Lyon's Grand Theater.

 Structure

 The ballet consists of one act that is split into three tableaus: